Degree: Master of Science (M.Sc.)

 • Functional Materials

-In this subject, you can work on your personal profile.
-You will take a classic interdisciplinary qualification such as a language course or a course on presentation techniques.
+In this subject, you can develop your personal and professional strengths.
+You will take a classic Interdisciplinary Qualification such as a language course or a course on presentation techniques.
 You will also strengthen your knowledge of the impact of your subject area on social issues.
 This subject is rounded off with elective modules from the STEM field.

 • Technology and Society (4 CP)